martial-god/Benny-Scraper/README.md

 - [x] Test on Linux machine - in this Case Ubuntu 20.04-x64
 - [x] Add Calibre integration - completed novels will be added to the Calibredb if it is installed on host computer
 - [x] Verify the update novel works - INFO can be found https://github.com/martial-god/Benny-Scraper/pull/24#issue-1885102090
+- [x] Try Manga sites
 - [ ] Finish up Selenium Scraper -- UPDATE: use of seleniumn was necessary when trying to retrieve images from manga sites, it is still faster to use http for NovelData (things such as tags and author)
-- [x] Try Manga sites
 - [ ] Add UI
-- [ ] Create Documentation, especially for trying to add a new Scraper Strategy for new sites

 ## Getting Started